w3f/staking-rewards-collector/README.md

 ## Version 1.6
 * Added new terminal output layout to account for increasing number of supported networks.
 * Added support for Astar.
-* Fixed: Name of volume column of every chain except Polkadot indicated "KSM" instead of using correct ticker.
+* Fixed: Name of volume column and rewards column of every chain except Polkadot indicated "KSM" instead of using correct ticker.
+This did not have any influence on the correct data.

 For all changes see the changelog.md